 No suit, action, or other proceeding, judicial or administrative, lawfully commenced, or that could have been commenced, by or against any state agency or program mentioned in this act or by or against any officer of the State in such officer's official duties would abate by reason of this act.
-The bill would authorize a court to allow any such suit, action or other proceeding to be maintained by or against the successor of any such state agency or any officer affected.
+The court could allow any such suit, action or other proceeding to be maintained by or against the successor of any such state agency or any officer affected.